Right now you’re asking yourself, “should I refinance?”

 There are three sure ways to tell whether you should refinance your home.
 We’ll explain them in detail below.

 Or, if you want the short answer: Check refinance rates and compare them with your current interest rate.
-If your new rate is significantly lower, odds are a refinance is in your favor.Verify your refinance eligibility with a personalized rate.
-Start here (Nov 22nd, 2019)
+If your new rate is significantly lower, odds are a refinance is in your favor.Find a low refinance rate today (Feb 16th, 2020)

 Table of contents (Skip to section…)